 Not that this mattered to anyone who bought the cars in the US, which mainly seemed to appeal buyers who were unsavvy, extra thrifty or simply of modest means.
 Growing competition for these same buyers from the 323-based Escort, various Hyundais and, on the West coast, Kia began to eat the Colt’s lunch.
 A very large number of cars were sold with vinyl seats, a 4-speed manual and the 1.5 liter 12-valve engine, making it one of the last Japanese shoeboxes American customers could get their hands on.

 Shoebox is perhaps a strange description for a design which was perhaps the ultimate expressions of the oft-derided “jellybean” shape, but in the very early nineties, this was seen as the next big thing.
-So instead of dismissing the CSM cars as “generic,” let’s just say that outside of the fourth-generation car, the Colt was the eternal fashion victim.
+So instead of dismissing the CSM cars as “generic,” let’s just call this generation of Colt a fashion victim.